jonner/seedcollection/README.md

 ## Building the application
 To build the rust code, simply run `cargo build`

+## Preparing the database
+To prepare the database, run `make prepare-db`.
+This will download the latest ITIS database from the internet, customize it slightly, and then prompt you for a username/email/password to create your first user account.
+The prepared database will be located in `./db/itis/seedcollection.sqlite`.
+This database can then be used with `seedctl` or `seedweb`.

 ## Running the application
 In order to run the web application in a docker or podman container, simply run `make run-container`